 lab website: www.coactionlab.org

 My passion for teaching evolved within a family of educators; my father, sister, wife and her family all working in the field.
 This collective of teachers has been fundamental to my development as a lifelong learner, building a solid foundation of questioning, experimentation, and collaboration.
-My education and creative practice has developed under the generous mentorship of artists and educators including Ann Hamilton, Helen & Newton Harrison, Jennifer Parker, Ken Rinaldo, Stelarc and Amy Youngs.
-These mentors have provided a range of influence and perspective on creativity, scale and complexity that continues to reverberate through all of my creative efforts.
+My education and creative practice have developed under the generous mentorship of artists and educators including Ann Hamilton, Helen & Newton Harrison, Jennifer Parker, Ken Rinaldo, Owen Smith, Stelarc and Amy Youngs.
+These mentors provided a range of influence and perspective on creativity, scale and complexity that continues to reverberate through all of my creative efforts.

 Helping my students to develop their own conceptual approach to art and design is an essential aspect of my teaching philosophy.
 I explore the relationships between how we do something technologically and why we chose to do what we do as creative organisms.
 Transdisciplinary collaboration allows my students to focus with a farsighted viewpoint, bringing in the perspectives of other students and disciplines across academia and into our surrounding communities.
-This educational framework promotes an adaptable, growth oriented mindset that prepares my students for a constantly shifting landscape.
+This educational framework promotes an adaptable, growth-oriented mindset that prepares my students for a constantly shifting landscape.